Cahalan History, Family Crest & Coats of Arms

 Early History of the Cahalan family

 This web page shows only a small excerpt of our Cahalan research.
-Another 124 words (9 lines of text) covering the years 1100, 1268, 1353, 1300, 1360, 1336, 1374, 1362, 1401, 1369, 1361, 1369, 1560, 1638, 1573, 1632, 1599, 1654, 1559, 1628, 1618, 1619, 1605, 1685, 1660, 1661, 1672, 1679, 1678, 1685, 1642, 1673, 1673 and are included under the topic Early Cahalan History in all our PDF Extended History products and printed products wherever possible.
+Another 124 words (9 lines of text) covering the years 1100, 1268, 1353, 1300, 1360, 1336, 1374, 1362, 1401, 1369, 1361, 1369, 1560, 1638, 1573, 1632, 1599, 1654, 1559, 1628, 1618, 1619, 1605, 1685, 1660, 1661, 1672, 1679, 1678, 1685, 1642, 1673, 1673, 1601, 1562 and are included under the topic Early Cahalan History in all our PDF Extended History products and printed products wherever possible.

 Cahalan Spelling Variations

 There are relatively few surnames native to Wales, but they have an inordinately large number of spelling variations.
 Early variations of Welsh surnames can be explained by the fact that very few people in the early Middle Ages were literate.
 Priests and the few other literate people were responsible for recording names in official documents.
 And because most people could not specific how to properly record their names it was up to the individual recorder of that time to determine how a spoken name should be recorded.
 Variations due to the imprecise or improper recording of a name continued later in history when names originally composed in the Brythonic Celtic, language of Wales, known by natives as Cymraeg, were transliterated into English.
 Welsh names that were documented in English often changed dramatically since the native language of Wales, which was highly inflected, did not copy well.
 Occasionally, however, spelling variations were carried out according to an individual's specific design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations could be indicated by minor variations.
 The spelling variations of the name Cahalan have included Carleton, Carlton, Charleton, Charlton and others.

 Early Notables of the Cahalan family (pre 1700)

 Another 97 words (7 lines of text) are included under the topic Early Cahalan Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cahalan family to Ireland

 Some of the Cahalan family moved to Ireland, but this topic is not covered in this excerpt.

-Another 89 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+Another 141 words (10 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.